alefnsc/vocaid-backend/PRODUCTION_SWITCH.md

-# Voxly Production Switch Guide
+# Vocaid Production Switch Guide

-Complete documentation for switching Voxly from development to production environment.
+Complete documentation for switching Vocaid from development to production environment.

 ---